Ice Hockey Betting Strategy: Goal Markets

-The 'goal' markets are not only the most exciting in the high octane sport of ice hockey, they are also the most flexible and predictable.
-This makes them the perfect hunting ground for beginners and experienced punters alike.
+The 'goal' markets are not only the most exciting in ice hockey betting, they are also the most flexible and predictable.
+This makes them the perfect hunting ground for beginners and experienced bettors alike.

-The 'goal' markets offered by the likes of 888 Sports on popular ice hockey games (all major leagues and internationals) include:
+The 'goal' markets offered on popular ice hockey games (all major leagues and internationals) include:

 The sheer variety available makes it is easy to tailor your bets to match the level of risk and reward in your ice hockey betting strategy.

 Total Goals Market

 A good strategic approach for those favoring low risk, or with limited tactical and statistical background knowledge, is to focus on the 'total goals' market.
 Beginners may be skeptical, but despite the large number of goals per game in most leagues, the average is relatively consistent.